-We have reviewed the accompanying financial statements of the governmental activities, the major fund and the aggregate remaining fund information of the Town of Cooperstown, Manitowoc County, Wisconsin (the Town) as of December 31, 2020, and the related notes to the financial statements, which collectively comprise the entity's basic financial statements as listed in the table of contents.
-A review includes primarily applying analytical procedures to management's financial data and making inquiries of entity management.
+We have reviewed the accompanying financial statements of the governmental activities, the major fund and the aggregate remaining fund information of the Town of Cooperstown, Manitowoc County, Wisconsin (the Town) as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the Town's basic financial statements as listed in the table of contents.
+A review includes primarily applying analytical procedures to management's financial data and making inquiries of Town management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.